maxleonov/tumblr-following/README.md

 - To achieve this, I want to be able to unfollow the blogs that I choose based on the numbers
 - Additionally, I'm just curious in seeing some general analytics:
     - list of blogs I mostly reblog from
-    - how many posts do I have per period (yearly, monthly, daily, in total)

 ### (First) goals
 Display the following data to a Tumblr user: